How the P&G Supply Chain Thrives on Supply Chain Complexity

 However, Caradonna said, “While distributors are normally excellent salespeople, they typically aren’t great at forecasting.
 In their worlds, cash is king and inventory is only viewed as a financial measure.
 Most did simple forecasting using huge spreadsheets based mainly on historical data and limited market intelligence.”

 According to Caradonna, this dynamic led to P&G’s most powerful GDM distributors always getting the lion’s share of popular fast-movers, but regularly ending up with too much inventory.
 The weaker distributors were getting short-changed on these items and chronically unable to meet demand.
 All distributors were planning the speciality items inaccurately.
-Consumers in these markets were often unable find their favourite items in stock.
+Consumers in these markets were often unable to find their favorite items in stock.

-To address the situation, P&G conceived a new online planning system aimed making it easy for distributors to collaborate in the S&OP process and delivering hard financial benefits through more accurate, predictive forecasting.
+To address the situation, P&G conceived a new online planning system aimed at making it easy for distributors to collaborate in the S&OP process and delivering hard financial benefits through more accurate, predictive forecasting.
 ToolsGroup’s SO99+ was tapped due to its advanced planning algorithm, a self-tuning forecasting engine, SAP connectors, MS Azure support and S&OP capabilities.

 P&G initiated its new cloud-based, SaaS-deployed system with an 8-month pilot project in one of its most challenging markets.
 Next it implemented in Russia, followed by the United Arab Emirates (UAE).

 The initial pilots provided important lessons for subsequent roll-outs as Caradonna explained: “The new system helped us simplify and improve our S&OP processes, providing clearer team roles and responsibilities and focusing minds on the most important priorities towards achieving financial goals.
-Above all, we learned that that in order to succeed, the distributors really needed to take ownership of the system.”
+Above all, we learned that in order to succeed, the distributors really needed to take ownership of the system.”

 Best-in-class corporate planning capabilities at the distributor level